a-n-rose/a-n-rose.github.io/_posts/2018-09-06-updating-VAD.md

 ![Imgur](https://i.imgur.com/Zhk7ykt.png)

 Haha, please forgive the titles of those graphs.
-Perhaps they're a bit too long.
-These were made via matplotlib.
+The wavefile name was crazy long.

 I am happy with the results so far, and to see that my simply implementation and original methodology wasn't too far off.

+###### Plots made with matplotlib